bazelbuild/bazel/FAQ.md

 /usr/bin/c++ do I need?").

 It does not address reproducibility with regard to changes in the source code.
-Running Make with a poorly written Makefile inside a Docker container can still yield unpredictable results.
+Running Make with an imperfectly written Makefile inside a Docker container can still yield unpredictable results.

 Inside Google, we check in tools for reproducibility.
 In this way, we